scala.math

 scala.util.Sorting.quickSort(x)

-method for an instance of Ordered[A]
+xIt is important that the equals method for an instance of Ordered[A] be consistent with the

 compare method.
 However, due to limitations inherent in the type erasure semantics, there is no

-reasonable way to provide a default implementation of equality for instances of Ordered[A]
+reasonable way to provide a default implementation of equality for instances of Ordered[A].

-Therefore, if you need to be able to use equality on an instance of Ordered[A]
+Therefore, if you need to be able to use equality on an instance of Ordered[A] you must

 provide it yourself either when inheriting or instantiating.

-It is important that the hashCode
+It is important that the hashCode method for an instance of Ordered[A] be consistent with

-method.
+the compare method.
 However, it is not possible to provide a sensible default implementation.

-Therefore, if you need to be able compute the hash of an instance of Ordered[A]
+Therefore, if you need to be able compute the hash of an instance of Ordered[A] you must

 provide it yourself either when inheriting or instantiating.